Worthington Industries, Inc. (WOR) CEO John McConnell on Q3 2020 Results - Earnings Call Transcript

 Andy Rose

 Yeah, we - interestingly, Phil, we don’t have nearly as much exposure to that market as we used to.
 We’ve exited a couple of businesses and product lines related to that.
-So, while we are watching it and it will have some modest impact.
-I don’t think you’re going to see - that business should tail off, obviously, because the spread is no longer there with the big decline in oil prices.
+So, while we are watching it and it will have some modest impact I don’t think you’re going to see - that business should tail off, obviously, because the spread is no longer there with the big decline in oil prices.
 But it’s not going to have a significant financial impact on us, because we just don’t have a lot of products that we’re selling into that market anymore.

 Phil Gibbs